malcommac/HermesNetwork/README.md

 # HermesNetwork

-HermesNetwork is the concrete implementation of an isolated networking layer in Swift.
+HermesNetwork is the concrete implementation of an isolated/testable networking layer written in Swift.

+## Architecture Design

 Current version is based upon the network architecture design described in ["Network Layers in Swift (Updated)"](http://danielemargutti.com/2017/09/09/network-layers-in-swift-updated/) by Daniele Margutti.

+## Used Libraries

 While the theory behind this approach is independent from the tool used, in order to give a complete out-of-box approach I’ve used the following libraries: